Welcome to the Division of Cardiovascular Diseases at Wayne State University. This growing division embodies the four-fold mission:

 - Advocacy for improved cardiovascular care in the United States.

-The Division is composed of 14 full-time and 10 part-time faculty, each of whom is dedicated to the education of its 12 cardiology and 4 interventional trainees.
+Our accomplished faculty is dedicated to the education of its cardiology and interventional trainees.
 The fellowship training programs in cardiovascular medicine and interventional cardiology are accredited by the Residency Review Committee (RRC) of the American College of Graduate Medical Education (ACGME).

 Recognizing that cardiovascular disease has been the number one cause of death in the United States since 1918 (the year of the Spanish Flu epidemic), our mission is to reduce cardiovascular mortality through teaching, research, clinical care and advocacy for better health care delivery.
 We believe that cardiovascular disease can be reduced to second place or lower within this decade.